ZacharyTStone/svelte-portfolio-site/README.md

 ## Contributions

-I am not taking contributions to this site but I do recommend you check out the starter template I generated it from.
-Link under repo name.
+I am not taking contributions to this site at this time.

 ## Questions